yanlynnnnn/tp/docs/UserGuide.md

 Format : `help`

-{Format explanation / limitation}

 Example:

-If you are unsure of the commands that Homerce offered.
+Let's say you are unsure of the commands that Homerce offers.
 You can follow the steps below to get a full list of all the commands.

 Steps:
 1. Type `help` in the _Command Box_.